Overall Policies

 8. Review Policy

 To ensure the excellence of the publication of the article in Journal of Economic Sciences Research Journal, a complete, thorough, comprehensive, and confidential review is adopted.
+All manuscripts submitted are sent for a ‘double blind’ peer-review process in order to produce quality research.
+Referees do not know the name of the authors whose papers they review.
+Peer reviewers are asked to give their opinion about significant issues relating to the originality and quality of the article and to judge papers.
 The review is made by independent and competent scholars who give their recommendations on the article being presented for publication.

 Selection of Reviewers